taoning2014/coc-docs/README.md

 Currently the app is deployed to [github pages](https://pages.github.com/), follow steps:

-1. Commit changes in development branch.
+1. Commit changes in development branch, check out master, rebase with develoment branch.
-2. Check out branch gh-pages which is a special branch that github used to deploy static website.
+2. Delete the exising gh-pages, and checkout new branch with same name from master. gh-pages is a special branch that github used to deploy static website.
-3. Rebase development branch.
-4. Run `ember build --environment=production`, this will build app in production environment, the build result is under `/dist`.
+3. Run `ember build --environment=production`, this will build app in production environment, the build result is under `/dist`.
-5. Run `cp -R dist/* ./`.
+4. Run `cp -R dist/* ./`.
-6. Add and commit change: `git commit -a -m 'development 001'`.
+5. Add and commit change: `git add . && git commit -m 'deploy'`.
-7. Push to github.
+6. Push to github: `git push --set-upstream origin gh-pages --force`.

 ## Further Reading / Useful Links